stacynwigwe/product-experiments/class2career/README.md

 ---

 ## Mission
-Empower teachers to transform their transferable skills into a sustainable tech career — bridging the gap between education and technology through systems thinking, reflection, and intentional career design.
+Empower teachers to transform their transferable skills into a sustainable tech career: bridging the gap between education and technology through systems thinking, reflection, and intentional career design.

 ---